 A strategic budget takes a look at the money needed to support achieving the goals in your strategic plan.
 This budget takes a big picture, long-term approach, which should then be broken down further and monitored regularly.
 The focus of strategic budgeting, therefore, shifts away from the trivial details of budget-building and into such matters as strategic direction, risk management, competitive threats, growth options, and reallocations of resources to higher-growth areas.

-The intent behind this type of budgeting is to develop a plan that supports a long-range vision for the future position of your entity.
+The intent behind this type of budgeting is to develop a long-term plan that supports a vision for the future position of your entity.
 Your goal is to make this budget challenging but achievable to reach your long-term objectives.

 As we covered in the first few episodes, you want to consider your revenue goals, net income goals, etc. Committing to a desired net income goal will greatly increase your chances of achieving lasting business success.
 Then, it’s time to think about all of the expenses that are in the pipeline.
 Your strategic budget should include all revenue and expenses to ensure it’s aligned with your strategic plan.